kaby76/dk.brics/README.md

 development.
 So I used the command-line interface mostly.

 * I had to change quite a bit of the code, renaming `Sometype varN `, where `N` is some integer, into a realistic, purposeful name.
 I couldn't debug and fix the code otherwise.
+It seems strange that variable names are `varN`, likely the result of generating Java code from another language, or because of purposeful obfuscation.

 * `Parser.parse()` computes only a single AST for an ambiguous parse.
+Again, this seems rather strange because the parser algorithm could easily handle this and because the code also checks for grammar ambiguity via the heuristics described in the paper.

 * I found the `print()` method for printing an AST to be completely impossible to read.
 So, I wrote the routine `myprint()` to print out the AST as an indented structure, using the names of the nodes of the nonterminals.